tmroyal/OptionSetter.js/README.md

   validator: function(value, defaultValidator){
     return defaultValidator(value) && value.length > 3;
   }
-  message: 'name must be a string with length > 3'
+  failMessage: 'name must be a string with length > 3' }
-}
 ```

 #### required (boolean)

+Specifies whether or not the value must be set on the `setObject`.

 Defaults to true if not provided.

-Specifies whether or not this value is required to be set on the `setObject`.

-This is useful in that case in which a validation is desired if the value is given,
+This is useful when a validation is desired if the value is given,
-but nothing should happen if the value is not given.
+but no validation is required when the value is not given.
+In this circumstance,
+`require: false` should be set.

 Example: